nico359/pinepal/README.md

 ## Credits

 Based on the work of [Watchmate](https://github.com/azymohliad/watchmate) by Andrii Zymohliad.
+Also took some stuff from [Pinetime-Furios](https://github.com/jlclemmons/pinetime-furios) by Jeffrey Clemmons - mostly weather, secure pairing and phone calls.

 ## AI Disclosure

-This application was built with the assistance of AI (GitHub Copilot CLI, Claude, DeepSeek).
+This application was built with the assistance of AI (GitHub Copilot CLI, Claude, DeepSeek, Kimi).

 ## Building